qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 In terms of endpoints, we offer two different formats to show results:
 - **Pairs** are simple, intutitive and ideal for graph representation.
-- **Offsets** are more comples, but also native when defining CSR sparse matrices.
+- **Offsets** are more complex, but also native when defining CSR sparse matrices.

 ### Configuration - Pairs